Making sense of student learning — through SoTL

 You can access both via the resources form above.

-If you already have a question in mind and want to work it out more concretely, the SoTL Support page explains the different ways we can do that together β from individual sparring to structured programmes.
+If you already have a question in mind and want to work it out more concretely, the SoTL Support page explains how we can do that together.

 SoTL does not solve everything immediately.